Low-alcohol beer: Arab world

 The Middle East accounts for almost a third of worldwide sales of nonalcoholic and alcohol-free beer.

 Malaysia

-The market for nonalcoholic beer in Malaysia has been slow in comparison to other Muslim-majority countries, and as of 2015, the Malaysian government has not approved any nonalcoholic beers as halal.
+The market for nonalcoholic beer in Malaysia has been slow in comparison to other Muslim-majority countries, and as of 2015, the Malaysian government has not approved any non-alcoholic beers as halal.

 Iran

 In 2008, the sale of non-alcoholic beers in Iran continued its high performance with double-digit growth rates in both value and volume and is expected to more than double its total volume sales between 2008 and 2013.

 India

 Non alcoholic beer sales in India are relatively low.

-North America
+United States

-North America has seen a rise in non-alcoholic beer consumption over the last decade.
-Former President George W. Bush and former Vice President Mike Pence are known to drink non-alcoholic beer.
+The United States has seen a rise in non-alcoholic beer consumption over the last decade.

 Europe

-Spain is the main consumer and producer of low-alcohol beer in the European Union.
+In 2014 Spain was the main consumer and producer of low-alcohol beer in the European Union.

 United Kingdom

-As of March 2020, sales of alcohol-free beer are up by 30% since 2016, with younger generations shunning alcoholic beverages.
+As of March 2020, sales of alcohol-free beer were up by 30% since 2016, with younger generations shunning alcoholic beverages.
+Brewers have introduced low or no alcohol varieties of established brands to meet the increased demand for low-alcohol beers, and new low-alcohol brands such as Lucky Saint have seen success in the UK market.